-Achivements/Outcomes Better participation from all concerned students felt motivated and started coming prepared for the tests The students opened up before the teachers gradually about their stress related issues The students learned the significance of goal setting in life.
-Two girls students were found positive for Sickle Cell and were advised to go to the specialist for further treatment.
-The students were motivated to do well in examinations.
-Two players did the college proud by representing the University in two separate events.
+Plan of Action Achivements/Outcomes Falicitation of meritorious students of standing sports persons and deserving teachers The students were motivated to do well in examinations Engaging regular classes for students appearing for NET/SET and other competitive examinations Students are encouraged to attend the regular classes for achieving the success in such examinations Conduct regular tests of the students Improve result Intimation of the yearly shedule of the activities to be carried out through the academic calendar Better participation from all concerned

-14. Whether AQAR was placed before statutory body ?
+View File 14.
+Whether AQAR was placed before statutory body ?
+Yes Name of Statutory Body Meeting Date College Development Committee, Bar.

-Yes

-Name of Statutory Body Meeting Date

-Local Management Committee of Bar.
 Sheshrao Wankhede Mahavidyalaya, Mohpa, Distt.
-Nagpur 23-Aug-2016

-15. Whether NAAC/or any other accredited No

-15. Whether NAAC/or any other accredited body(s) visited IQAC or interacted with it to assess the functioning?

-16. Whether institutional data submitted to AISHE:

-17. Does the Institution have Management Information System ?
+Nagpur 30-Sep-2019 15.
+Whether NAAC/or any other accredited body(s) visited IQAC or interacted with it to assess the functioning?
+Yes Date of Visit 03-Mar-2020 16.
+Whether institutional data submitted to AISHE: Yes Year of Submission 2019 Date of Submission 26-Mar-2019 17.
+Does the Institution have Management Information System ?